 Short Croquet Handicapping

-Initial Short Croquet handicaps should be based upon each player's Association Croquet handicap.
+Initial Short Croquet handicaps should be based upon a player's Association Croquet handicap using the conversion table below.
 When a player does not have an Association Croquet handicap, the Club Handicapper must decide.
-In the absence of a Club Handicapper, contact a nearby CA Handicapper.
+In the absence of a Club Handicapper, contact a nearby National Handicapper.

 |Relationship between Association and Short Croquet handicaps|

 |-3 to -1||-3 (3 peels)||8 to 9||3|

 |-0.5 to 0.5||-2 (2 peels)||10 to 11||3.5|

 |5||1.5||20 to 21||8|